adhiraiyan/adhiraiyan.github.io/_posts/deeplearning/cv/2019-05-07-computer-vision-basic-image-processing.md

 ***
 ### ️⭐️ Coming Up Next: Computer Vision: Image Classification (05.14.2019)

-I would love to hear from you, if you need more explanations, have any doubts or questions, you can comment below and I promise I'll get back to you.
+I would love to hear from you, if you need more explanations, have any doubts or questions, you can comment below or reach out to me personally via [Facebook](https://www.facebook.com/adhiraiyan).

 $$
 \color{Orange}{\text{“A candle loses nothing by lighting another candle.”}}🔥